Vietnam’s rice exports to surpass annual target | Business | Vietnam+ (VietnamPlus)

 Asia is the biggest buyer of Vietnamese rice, accounting for more than 50%, followed by Africa and America.

-The Philippines alone bought over 1 billion USD worth of Vietnamese rice, or nearly half of Vietnam's total export, mostly jasmine and hi-quality rice, up more than 47% year on year.
+The Philippines alone bought over 1 billion USD worth of Vietnamese rice, or nearly half of Vietnam's total export, mostly jasmine and high-quality rice, up more than 47% year on year.

 In the past eight months, China bought over 520,000 tonnes of rice from Vietnam, or about 10% of Vietnam's rice exports, down 29% annually.
 At present, the neighbouring country has huge demand for glutinous rice but supplies in Vietnam are insufficient.